alexgurr/react-coding-challenges/spootify/README.md

 # Pre-requisites ✅
 - Add your Spotify client ID & secret to `config.js`
+  - Note. **Never add this type of config to version control.
+This would usually come from your build server.**

 # Requirements 📖
 - Fetch and display *Released This Week* songs